LambdaSharp/Chat/ReadMe.md

 - [ ] Improve chat protocol to not send message during `$connect` route since the socket is not open yet.
 - [ ] Secure WebSocket so they must come through CloudFront.
 - [ ] Improve fan-out mechanism for sending messages to open connections.
+- [ ] Create a "Website" group in module to encapsulate the S3 bucket, the CloudFront distribution, the cache invalidation Lambda function.

 ## Acknowledgements